Scille/parsec-cloud/docs/hosting/deployment/idopte-pki-web.rst

   .. warning::

-     The server also provide the option ``--scws-web-application-private-key-content`` but it's not recommended to use it as the private key value will then be present in the shell history.
+     The server also provides the ``--scws-web-application-private-key-content`` option but it's not recommended because the private key will then be present in the shell history.